What is Horizontal Integration?

 - Buyer Power → The combined company can purchase raw materials in bulk for steep discounts and negotiate other favorable terms.

-- Pricing Power → Given the limited number of competitors in the marketplace, the combined company can make the discretionary decision to increase prices (and the few other companies in the market then normally follow suit).
+- Pricing Power → Given the limited number of competitors in the marketplace, the combined company can make the discretionary decision to increase prices (and the few other companies in the market normally follow suit).

-Regulatory Risks of Horizontal Integration
+What are the Risks of Horizontal Integration Merger Strategy?

-If integrated properly, the profit margins of the merged company are most likely to increase, although the revenue synergies can take substantially more time to materialize (or may never actually occur).
+If integrated properly, the profit margins of the merged company are likely to increase, although the revenue synergies can take substantially more time to materialize (or may never actually occur).

 The major risk associated with horizontal integration is the reduction in competition within the market in question, which is where scrutiny from regulatory bodies comes into play.

-- Consumers: Consumers now have fewer options because of the merger while suppliers and vendors have lost more of their bargaining power.
+- Consumers: Consumers now have fewer options because of the merger, while suppliers and vendors have lost more of their bargaining power.

 - Suppliers and Vendors: The merged company possesses a greater proportion of the total market share, which directly causes its buyer power to increase and gives it more negotiating leverage over its suppliers, vendors, and distributors.